What Is Citizens for National Security (CFNS)?

 CFNS presenter Dr. Gary Newman, in a video from early 2016, falsely claimed that American classrooms, American teachers, and American textbooks serve as breeding grounds for homegrown terrorism.
 He further baselessly alleged that the Boston Marathon bombers were radicalized and indoctrinated by textbooks used in their Cambridge, Mass. high school.

 CFNS adheres to the conspiracy theory that “fifth column” Muslims control mainstream Muslim organizations and are attempting to take over the United States.
 To support this theory, the organization resorts to issuing wild allegations while ignoring facts that challenge its predetermined conclusions.

-In 2011, former Rep. Allen West (R-FL) hosted CFNS on Capitol Hill where it offered a conspiracy-theory laden presentation to “warn Americans about ‘fifth column’ Muslims who it said are pulling the strings of mainstream Muslim organizations and trying to take over the United States.”
+In 2011, former Representative Allen West (R-FL) hosted CFNS on Capitol Hill, where the organization propagated conspiracy theories about “fifth column” Muslims pulling the strings of mainstream Muslim organizations and attempting to take over the United States.

 CFNS has also released a report and online video titled, “Council on American-Islamic Relations: Its Use of Lawfare and Intimidation,” filled with wild allegations of a ‘Muslim Brotherhood front’ and a selective disregard for factual evidence.
 For instance, CFNS insinuates that prominent American Muslim organizations were part of carrying out the 9/11 attacks.

 In the past, CFNS chairman William A. Saxton asserted an unsupported conspiracy that a Wall Street computer glitch leading to a significant market decline was a “test” by terrorist organizations.